Covid 19 coronavirus: Bay of Plenty mental health staff and patients tested after colleague tests positive

 Direct-General of Health Dr Ashley Bloomfield told reporters this afternoon he had been made aware of the positive test in Tauranga on Friday and had been given an update on the steps the DHB was taken.

 "I got a text two evenings ago form the chief executive outlining a very robust and fulsome response to that.
-I know the medical officer of health and the staff in the unit have been working very hard on this over the last couple of days to effectively ringfence that."
+I know the medical officer of health and the staff in the unit have been working very hard on this over the last couple of days to effectively ring fence that."

-The measures included ringfencing any transmission by making sure there are no further admissions, testing staff and inpatients widely, and not accepting any new patients to that ward, he said.

-Any new patients requiring admissions would be diverted to Whakatane or other DHBs instead.

 Bloomfield said the transmission between staff reflected that colleagues in the hospital were working closely and it was much harder for them to keep their physical distance.